bkranendonk/OpenStack-Docs/_posts/loadbalancers/2024-02-26-introduction-into-loadbalancer.md

 turn increase the availability of the servers and the applications.
 OpenStack Octavia provides a on-demand and reliable loadbalancer service which is easy to use and manage for your cloud infrastructure.

+Now that you know everything you need to know about loadbalancers, you can start creating your own loadbalancer setup.
+We highly recommend to read the article about [creating a loadbalancer with webservers](
+{{ '/articles/create-a-loadbalancer-with-webservers' | relative_url }}) to get
+started with OpenStack Octavia.